arvigeus/AZ-204/Topics/CosmoDB.md

   }
   ```

 - **Triggers**: Pretriggers and post-triggers operate before and after a database item modification, respectively.
 They aren't automatically executed, and must be registered and specified for each operation where execution is required.
-For instance, a pretrigger could validate properties of a new Cosmos item or add a timestamp, while a post-trigger might update metadata regarding a newly created item.

   - **Pre-triggers**: Can't have any input parameters.
-Validates properties of an item that is being created, modifies properties.
+Validates properties of an item that is being created, modifies properties (ex: add a timestamp of an item to be created).
   - **Post-triggers**: Runs as part of the same transaction for the underlying item itself.
-Modifies properties.
+Modifies properties (ex: update metadata of newly created item).

   ```js
   // Pretrigger